 Whittington Estate, Camden

-Brutalist architecture and backdrop to many TV shows and films, this housing estate hosts many beds that are neglected by the council.
-Some have been tended by the residents, but others need a lot of TLC and a bit of healthy soil added.
-Growing Green is taking over two beds, and we are hoping to inspire residents to get involved and slowly transform the whole estate into a site of beauty, biodiversity & sustainability.
+Brutalist architecture and backdrop to TV shows, this housing estate hosts many beds that are neglected by the council.
+The residents have tended some, but others need a lot of TLC and a bit of healthy soil added.
+Growing Green is taking over several beds, and we are hoping to inspire residents to get involved and slowly transform the whole estate into a site of beauty, biodiversity & sustainability.
+Any help is greatly appreciated.

 ---------------------------------